 If you have reviewed our available trainings and determined that our existing training dates and locations do not meet your needs, you may submit the Request a Training Form.

-Click the training topics below to view the description and a link to register for available dates.
+Click the titles below to see more information and a link to register for scheduled trainings.

 This training is intended for family strengthening professionals that work with children and families who may have experienced trauma.
 By the end of the full-day training, participants will be able to define the types of trauma, describe the impact of trauma on the development and well-being of children, adults, and family support staff, and identify strategies for responding to trauma and resisting re-traumatization.